ajitsingh98/Data-Science-Interview-Questions-Answers/descriptive_statistics.md

 For distributions having bell shaped (also known as the normal shape), the following rule applies:
 - Approximately $68%$ of the observations fall within 1 standard deviation of the mean.
 - Approximately $95%$ of the observations fall within 2 standard deviations of the mean.
-- Approximately $99.7%$ (or virtually all) of the observations fall within $3$ standard deviations of the mean.
+- Approximately $99.7%$(or virtually all) of the observations fall within$3$ standard deviations of the mean.

 <table align='center'>
 <tr>